issyl0/terraform-provider-improvmx/README.md

 A Terraform provider for configuring [ImprovMX](https://improvmx.com) email forwards.
 Uses my [ImprovMX Golang API client](https://github.com/issyl0/go-improvmx).

+**WARNING: DO NOT USE THIS IN PRODUCTION YET.
+THERE ARE SOME BIG BUGS AND THIS CRASHES A LOT.**

 ## Features

 - Create a domain (ImprovMX creates a wildcard forward for a domain by default).
+- Update a domain (to add/remove whitelabel (Enterprise plans only) and notification email settings).
 - Delete a domain.
+- Import a domain.
 - Create an email forward.
 - Delete an email forward.
 - Import an email forward.

-## Coming Soon

 - Update an email forward (ImprovMX allows updating an email forward to send to more than one address, ie `alice@example.com,bob@example.com`).
-Needs support in [the API client](https://github.com/issyl0/go-improvmx) too.
-- Import a domain.

 ## Usage